 The end of October is a spooky time of year and it’s the perfect opportunity to learn about stigmatized properties!
 What does that mean?
 Should you buy stigmatized properties?
 What if you like haunted houses?
 These are all great questions.
 Stigma is hard to define, especially on a property.
 Preferences are individual too, adding to the complication.
 While this may seem mysterious, have no fear!
 We’re going to walk you through it.
-Let’s start with taking a look at what makes stigmatized properties.
+Let’s start with taking a look at what it means.

 What are stigmatized properties?

-Stigmatized properties are properties that have psychological events surrounding them.
+Simply put, they are properties that have psychological events surrounding them.
 Sound spooky?
 For some people it can be!
-One example of events that have stigmatized properties include tragic events like a sudden death or homicide on the property.
+One example is a home that has been the site of a tragic event like a sudden death or homicide on the property.
 Other examples could be criminal in nature.
 For instance, the home could have suspected ties to a member of organized crime, or perhaps it has been the previous target of a break-and-enter or vandalism.
 This idea can also include sexual offenders living in the vicinity.
 And, maybe you guessed it, this also includes reports of a property being haunted.

 Can I tell what listings are stigmatized properties?